This content is viewable by Everyone

 Non-UCSF devices, including personal computing devices, are expected to meet these standards when used to connect to the UCSF network.
 For example, a personal computer that accesses the UCSF network through a VPN connection would be expected to meet these standards.
 Additionally, non-UCSF devices are expected to meet these standards when used to conduct UCSF business, including storing or processing UCSF information.

 Individuals who believe that their devices or applications are unable to meet UCSF’s Minimum Security Standards must apply for a yearly exception by completing and digitally signing the online form linked below.
 Upon receiving the completed form with signatures from the individual's department leadership, IT Security will contact you for a consultation.
-After this consultation the University's Information Security Officer will respond to your request.
+After this consultation the University's Chief Information Security Officer (CISO) will respond to your request.

 Exception Requests Covering Legacy Systems